 T32 Resident Research Training Program

-Objective: Our TCV Surgery Research Training Program has been continuously funded since 2000 by an NIH/NHLBI training award with Dr. Victor Laubach as the current Program Director.
+Objective: Our CardioVascular Surgery Training Program (CVSTP) has been continuously funded since 2000 by an NIH/NHLBI training award, with Drs.
+Irving Kron and Victor Laubach as the current Program Directors.
 This training program provides collaboration between basic scientists and surgical faculty to train academic cardiothoracic surgeons.
 The main objective of our program is to provide surgery residents with hypothesis-driven training in laboratory or clinical research in order to foster their development into surgeon-scientists.
 The primary discipline which our program focuses on is basic and translational research into vascular and end-organ function following transplantation or surgery.

-Participating Departments, Programs, and Faculty: Our T32 Training Program includes several participating departments within the University of Virginia School of Medicine including:
+Participating Departments, Programs, and Faculty: Our CVSTP includes mentors from a variety of participating departments within the University of Virginia School of Medicine including:

-- Dept. of Surgery (Irving Kron, Victor Laubach, Craig Slingluff, Zequan Yang)
+- Dept. of Surgery (Irving Kron, Victor Laubach, Craig Slingluff, Zequan Yang, Lian Guo, Mark Roeser)

 - Dept. of Medicine (Mark Okusa, Coleen McNamara, Peter Lobo, Imre Noth)